iljubic/Cryptocurrency/README.md

 # Cryptocurrency Project
 C++ cryptocurrency/block-chain.
 Mostly basic blockchain for now.
-New Additions are in the work(see below).<br>
+New Additions are in the works(see below).<br>
 *This file details what this repository includes, and what is planned for the future.*

 ### Inclusions